johnpatrickmorgan/FlowStacks/README.md

 }
 ```

-## Convenience methods
+### Convenience methods

-The routes array can be managed using normal Array methods, but a number of convenience methods are available for common transformations:
+The routes array can be managed using normal Array methods, but a number of convenience methods are available for common transformations, such as:

 | Method       | Effect                                            |
 |--------------|---------------------------------------------------|